Ford accelerates EV battery development

 The supply chain disruptions caused by the pandemic and the more recent shortages of semiconductors have “heightened the importance of controlling the supply chain,” Thai-Tang said.

-Ford expects to continue working with battery makers, including South Korea's SK Innovation Co (096770.KS), a supplier for Ford's electric F-150 pickup and other models, Thai-Tang said.
-But the company wants "flexibility and optionality to eventually vertically integrate."
+Ford expects to continue working with battery makers, including South Korea’s SK Innovation Co, a supplier for Ford’s electric F-150 pickup and other models, Thai-Tang said.
+But the company wants “flexibility and optionality to eventually vertically integrate.”

-Ford plans to invest $185 million in battery development and prototype manufacturing operations in an operation with 150 employees to be called Ford Ion Park, it said.
-The 200,000-square-foot center will open late next year.
+Ford plans to invest $185 million in battery development and prototype manufacturing operations in southeast Michigan in an operation with 150 employees to be called Ford Ion Park, the company said.

 Our Standards: The Thomson Reuters Trust Principles.